writethedocs/www/docs/conf/portland/2020/writing-day.rst

 ------------------------------------------------------

 `GitLab <https://about.gitlab.com>`_ is an open core single application for the entire software development lifecycle.
-From project planning and source code management to CI/CD, monitoring, and security.
+It covers everything from project planning and source code management to CI/CD, monitoring, and security.

 Our `documentation <https://docs.gitlab.com>`_ is open source and everybody can contribute to it.
 All the content is hosted on GitLab.com, so you will need a